lmilekic/bluejadetwitter/README.md

 Sticking with RESTful design we are using HTTP requests to process messages whenever a user wants to do something.

 ## Routes Explanation
-require 'sinatra'
-require 'sinatra/flash'
-require 'sinatra/activerecord'
-require './config/environments'
-require 'hiredis'
-require 'redis'
-require_relative 'models/user'
-require_relative 'models/tweet'
-require_relative 'models/user_following_user'
-require_relative 'api'
-require_relative 'test_user'

-configure :production do
-  require 'newrelic_rpm'
-  # use puma
-  configure { set :server, :puma }
-  uri = URI.parse(ENV["REDISTOGO_URL"])
-  REDIS = Redis.new(:host => uri.host, :port => uri.port, :password => uri.password, :driver => :hiredis)
-end
-configure :development do
-  puts "development"
-  REDIS = Redis.new(:driver => :hiredis)
-end
-enable :sessions
-before do
-  cache_control :public

-  #redis?
-end

-get '/loaderio-67d68465390333f8ce3945c9399a6717/' do
-  "loaderio-67d68465390333f8ce3945c9399a6717"
-end

-get '/' do

-post '/user/register' do
+get '/' - This returns either the welcome page or the homepage of BlueJade.
+The welcome page is displayed when there is no user logged in.
+This page gives the ability to login and create a new account.
+In addition, it displays the latest 100 tweets made by anyone using BlueJade.
+The welcome page displays the last hundred tweets by users the logged in user is following.
+It also gives the logged in user the ability to tweet.

+post '/user/register' - This registers a user into our database and sets the current session (cookies) to that user.
+This then sends the user to their profile page or, if unsuccessful, back to the homepage.

-post '/login' do
+post '/login' -

-post '/tweet' do
+post '/tweet'

-post '/follow' do
+post '/follow'

-post '/unfollow' do
+post '/unfollow'

-get '/user' do
+get '/user'

-get '/user/:user' do
+get '/user/:user'

-get '/search' do
+get '/search'

-get '/logout' do
+get '/logout'

 ## schemas